Mill-Pond-Research/AI-Knowledge-Base/Knowledge Generation/company-ecosystem-knowledge-base-prompt.md

 - Utilize bullet points, numbered lists, and tables where appropriate
 - Tag important sections, definitions, and key concepts for easy AI parsing
 - Include cross-references and internal links to connect related concepts within the ecosystem
+- Do not include conclusions for each section

 ### Content